wordofwarning/wordofwarning.org/current/2017-autumnwinter/pritchard/index.md

 #### Venue + Booking Details
 Date: Friday 1 December 2017, 8?pm
 <a href="http://www.google.co.uk/maps/place/M3+6HU" target="_blank">Venue: Adelphi Court (SPACE?)</a>, North George Street, Salford, M3 6HU
-<a href="http://www.wegottickets.com/wordofwarning" target="_blank">Tickets: available to reserve online from 1 Nov</a>, Pay What You Decide in person on the evening. *Please note: with a limited capacity **ALL reservations will be released on the evening at 7.45pm** so please arrive early at Adelphi Court to collect a ticket.*
+<a href="http://www.wegottickets.com/wordofwarning" target="_blank">Tickets: available to reserve online from 1 Nov</a>, Pay What You Decide in person on the evening.
+With a limited capacity, **ALL reservations will be released on the evening at 7.45pm**, please arrive early at Adelphi Court to collect a ticket.
 Box Office Tel: 0161 232 6086 (Word of Warning)

 #### Access Information